KajalMogal/secure-task-manager/README.md

 # Secure Task Manager
 A cli package which can be used for secure task management, where user can register, login and can manage their tasks.
-Users data is stored in thir corresponding account and their passwords are stored in hashed form in the database.
+Users data is stored in their corresponding account and their passwords are stored in hashed form in the database.

 ## Tech Stack
 Frontend: `commander.js` `inquirer.js`